 This is perhaps the most common option, suitable for eliminating defects of minor and moderate severity.
 Modern designs differ markedly from the cumbersome and inconvenient systems of the past and provide a comfortable and effective treatment of malocclusion.
 For those who are worried about maintaining the aesthetics of a smile for the period of correction, it is recommended to pay attention to the lingual models offered by the specialists of Dentika dental centers.
 Designs placed on the inside of the dentition are invisible when communicating with others and allow you not to worry about your appearance.

 Timely diagnosis of anomalies is the key to successful treatment, but it is best to make a little effort to help prevent their occurrence.
 The easiest option is to regularly undergo a routine examination at least once every six months (starting from an early age).
-Identification of the primary prerequisites for the development of a pathological condition allows you to promptly prescribe a preventive course and eliminate possible negative consequences.
+Identifying the primary prerequisites for developing a pathological condition allows you to prescribe a preventive course and eliminate possible negative consequences promptly.
 In addition, during the period of formation of milk teeth, it is worth paying special attention to the diet and bad habits of the child, since systematic mechanical action is often the main cause of deviations from the norm.

 The types of basic pathological bites, as well as their characteristics, are well-studied in dentistry.
-Existing methods of orthodontic correction, applied by the basic protocols, allow to correct of defects and contribute to the restoration of the functionality and aesthetics of the dentition at any age.
+Existing methods of orthodontic correction, applied by the basic protocols, allow to correct defects and contribute to restoring the functionality and aesthetics of the dentition at any age.